-Cognitive hypnotherapy helped me to acknowledge that I’d been dealing with an isolating, difficult situation for a long time.
+Cognitive hypnotherapy and AIP helped me to acknowledge that I’d been dealing with an isolating, difficult situation for a long time.

-It gave me a way to revive parts of me that had faded and start rebuilding my confidence and energy.
+They gave me tools to revive parts of me that had faded and start rebuilding my confidence and energy.

 Making treatment choices

-My body was feeling different and I had learnt so much about myself and my mindset.
-I reached a point where I was able to stop immunosuppressants.
-My consultant confirmed I had no disease activity and agreed with my decision to continue without medication.
+My body feels different and I’ve learnt so much about myself and my mindset.
+I reached a point when my consultant confirmed I had no disease activity, and I’ve been able to stop immunosuppressants.